Virginia Beach Surf & Rescue Museum: History of United States Life-Saving Service

 On December 14, 1854 the United States Congress passed "An act for the better preservation of life and property from vessels shipwrecked on the coasts of the United States.
 The Civil War disrupted the formation of the United States Life-Saving Service.
 In the year 1870 a powerful storm caused many deaths and newspaper editors called for "reform to check the terrible fatalities off our dangerous coasts" In the year 1871 the United States Life-Saving Service was formed under the Department of the Treasury.
 The Treasury Department appointed a lawyer named, Sumner Increase Kimball as the chief of the Treasury Department's Revenue Marine Division The United States Life-Saving Service was under the Revenue Marine Division.
-In 1878 the growing number of United States Life-Saving Service stations brought about the USLSS becoming a separate agency.
+In 1878 the growing number of United States Life-Saving Service stations brought about the United States Life-Saving Service becoming a separate agency.

 Kimball brought organization and standards to the USLSS that was once a mostly volunteer organization.
 During the volunteer times, only the "keepers" of these early stations were paid $200 a year.
 The crews of the early stations were un-paid volunteers.
 Through Kimball's guidance the number of Life-Saving Service stations grew to meet the need for rescuing victims of shipwrecks.
 The unforgivable coast line of the Northeast claimed many lives and much property.
 The number of USLSS stations was greater in the Northeast than in the moderate climate and more forgiving coastlines of the lower Southeast.

 The USLSS served the United States with distinction for forty-four years.
 The success of the USLSS can be seen in economic terms and more importantly; peoples lives.
 In the forty-four years the USLSS assisted 28,121 ships and saved 178,741 lives.